stevenferrer/rust-examples/README.md

 # rust-examples

-This repository contains code snippets for myself to try various libraries and stuff in Rust.
+This repository contains code snippets for myself to try different libraries and stuffs in Rust.

 ## License